titojankowski/reverse-climate-change/README.md

 I've been working on reversing climate change for nearly a decade.
 I've been working on clarifying my own thinking about my thesis for what the current state of the climate is, what a stable climate looks like, and paths to getting there.

 # Next steps
-I want lots of feedback about the [context.md][context.md] file.
+I want lots of feedback about the context.md file.
+Read it.
 Each line of context.md is a thesis.
-Start high up.
+Start at the top and work your way down.
-Which line do you find yourself disagreeing with and why?
+1. What is the first line you find yourself at all disagreeing with and why?
 Start as high on the list as you can, i.e. what's most valuable is your disagreement on point #5 vs point #10.
-What are we missing?
+2. What are we missing?
+Are there lines we're missing?
+Add them!